d| h| m| s

 Common W-2 Errors and How to Fix Them

-Common errors on Form W-2 can include misspelled names or incorrect Social Security numbers.
-There can also be mistakes in wage and tax withholding amounts.
+Common errors on Form W-2 include misspelled names, incorrect Social Security numbers, and mistakes in wage or withholding amounts.

 Federal law requires employers to retain payroll records for at least three years.
 The Department of Labor developed resources outlining the requirements to help covered employers maintain their compliance with federal wage and hour laws.